 All dental implants at Luma Dentistry are placed by Dr. Holt Gray, Dr. Jake Nolen, and Dr. Soon Yoon.
 All three doctors are very experienced in dental implant placement.

-Dr. Holt Gray is a prosthodontist—a specialist who designs, constructs and fits dental implants, crowns, bridges and complete and partial dentures to replace missing teeth and restore oral structure.
+Dr. Holt Gray is a prosthodontist—a specialist who designs, constructs, and fits dental implants, crowns, bridges, and complete and partial dentures to replace missing teeth and restore the oral structure.
 Because of his extensive experience and excellent results, Dr. Gray receives many referrals from other dentists and oral surgeons of patients who need extensive or difficult oral reconstructive work.

 Dr. Gray’s training and experience have enabled him to stay up-to-date with the most recent innovations in dental implantation technology, and he is happy to share his experience and training with all of his patients.

 Dr. Gray is also able to provide All-On-4 Implant-Supported Dentures, a revolutionary new process that can provide you with a completely new set of teeth in a single visit.

 When you decide to get dental implants at Luma Dentistry, including implant surgery and tooth placement, you can plan to save $200 on your treatment.
 This discount is only available to new patients who mention this internet ad, and only if they obtain complete implant treatment from Luma Dentistry.
 Make an appointment today, and find out how dental implants can change your life.

 Dental Implants are the latest advancements in dentistry to replace missing or broken-down teeth.
 If you are missing a tooth or a tooth has decayed past the point where it can be saved and requires removal, a dental implant may be a good treatment option for you.